1.5 |

 'Cordateness' and also 'renateness' are therefore pseudo-attributes.

-heart is just not the same as being a kidney, even tho one might
+heart is just not the same as being a kidney, even tho one might have

-having a kidney.
 The ontological heartiness of logicians with

 kidneys has allowed some theoreticians to array their body of